oliverw/miningcore/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/coinfoundry/miningcore-docker.svg)]()
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

-## miningcore
+## Miningcore

-miningcore is the multi-currency stratum-engine powering [poolmining.org](https://poolmining.org)
+Miningcore is the multi-currency stratum-engine powering [poolmining.org](https://poolmining.org).

 Even though the pool engine can be used to run a production-pool, doing so currently requires to develop your own website frontend talking to the pool's API-Endpoint at http://127.0.0.1:4000.